What's the problem?

 Y coordinate of the midpoint.

-In the case of 3 points, the basic segment CB spans 0 units, CQ1 spans 1/2 units and CA spans 1 unit.
-And hence, totally spanning 0 + (1/2) + 1 units = 1.5 in the y direction.
+With 3 points, CB spans 0 units, CQ1 spans 1/2 units, and CA spans 1 unit, for a total y span of 0 + (1/2) + 1 = 1.5.

-In the case of n points, the basic segment CB spans 0 units, CQ1 spans 1/(n - 1) units, CQ2 spans 2/(n - 1) units and soon on, with the final segment, CA spanning 1 unit.
+With n points, CB spans 0 units, CQ1 spans 1/(n - 1) units, CQ2 spans 2/(n - 1) units, and so on, with the final segment CA spanning 1 unit.

 \(S = 0 + \frac{1}{n - 1} + \frac{2}{n - 1} + \frac{3}{n - 1} + ... + \frac{n - 2}{n - 1} + \frac{n - 1}{n - 1} \)